Bug report #4791

 GUI is being blocked for minutes now while labeling 64k points all visible in the viewport....
 GUI blocked means I cannot even click on a "stop it" button to change settings.
 I believe this didn't happen with old symbology.

-#13 Updated by Sandro Santilli about 11 years ago
+#13 Updated by Sandro Santilli over 11 years ago

 I suggest "Limit numer of features to be labeled to" (under "Rendering" section ofthe labeling options) defaults to ON with a value of 2048 or so.